Mechanical hysterons with tunable interactions of general sign

-The mounting positions $x_i$, the angular intervals $2 \Delta \theta_i$, the coupling positions $\ell_{ij}$, and the two endpoints of the driving offer a total of 14 continuous degrees of freedom.
-On top of this, we also allow ourselves to mount some of the springs within a pair at unequal $\ell_{ij}$.
-To target the sequence of states in Fig.~\ref{fig:6}B, we drive the system to observe its behavior and then adjust one or more of these degrees of freedom to try to obtain more of the desired sequence.
-This iterative process eventually produced the configuration shown in Fig.~\ref{fig:6}C; its behavior under cyclic driving is shown in Supplementary Movie 7.
-To show the resulting steady state, we measure the value of $\gamma$ where each transition occurs, and we plot the sequence of states as a function of time in Fig.~\ref{fig:6}D. The sequence matches that of Fig.~\ref{fig:6}B, it takes two periods to traverse, and it repeats indefinitely, as desired.
+Allowing ourselves to vary the value of $\ell$ for each pair of rotors, the mounting positions $x_i$, the angular intervals $\theta_i^+ - \theta_i^-$, the coupling positions $\ell$, and the two endpoints of the driving offer a total of 14 continuous degrees of freedom.
+We also allow ourselves to mount some of the springs within a pair at unequal $\ell$.
+To target the sequence of states in Fig.~\ref{fig:5}B, we drive the system to observe its behavior and then adjust one or more of these degrees of freedom to try to obtain more of the desired sequence.
+This iterative process eventually produced the configuration shown in Fig.~\ref{fig:5}C; its behavior under cyclic driving is shown in Supplementary Movie 8.
+To show the resulting steady state, we measure the $\gamma$ where each transition occurs, and we plot the sequence of states as a function of time in Fig.~\ref{fig:5}D. The sequence matches that of Fig.~\ref{fig:5}B, it takes two periods to traverse, and it repeats indefinitely, as desired.

-There is one subtle difference in the pathways: The experiment navigates the downward avalanche via the unstable intermediate state $-+ +-$ instead.
-We found that we could match the experiment by changing the bare threshold $\gamma_{1,0}^-$ for the top hysteron in Fig.~\ref{fig:6}A from $0$ to $0.85$.

-\textit{Counting to $n$.---} As a final demonstration of computing with mechanical hysterons, Fig.~\ref{fig:7} and Supplementary Movie 8 show an accumulator, which counts the number of driving cycles applied to it.
-A mechanical metamaterial was recently designed with this function \cite{Kwakernaak23}, using a train of carefully designed elastic beams that make and break contact under cyclic compression.
-Our design is based on an antiferromagnetic chain, here a series of hysterons with uniform frustrated interactions.
-We stagger the points where the springs attach to the driving rod, which alternatingly raises and lowers the values of $\gamma^+$ and $\gamma^-$ for each hysteron.
-In particular, we set $x_{2m-1} = -L\sin(\theta_0)$, $x_{2m} = L\sin(\theta_0)$, and $x_1 = -3L\sin(\theta_0)$, where $\theta_0 = \theta_i^+ = - \theta_i^-$, although other values can also work.
-This design breaks the degeneracy of the two ground states so that $+- +-$ has a higher energy than $-+ -+$.

-Starting in the higher-energy ground state, cycling the system at constant amplitude drives a domain wall down the chain, irreversibly flipping one hysteron each half cycle.
-These transitions occur because a hysteron at the domain wall experiences two interactions that cancel, allowing it to change state upon the influence of the global drive.
-The location of the domain wall thus encodes the number of driving cycles; $2n$ hysterons can record this number up to $n$.
-Once the domain wall reaches the end of the chain, the configuration is stable to further driving.